nwolek/LowkeyNW/readme.md

 	cd ~/Documents/Max/Packages

-If you do not have Git installed, you can [download this ZIP archive](https://github.com/nwolek/LowkeyNW/archive/master.zip) containing the latest changes from the master branch.
-After decompressing, the resulting folder can be placed in one of the following folders:
+If you do not have Git installed, you can [download the latest release here](https://github.com/nwolek/LowkeyNW/releases).
+After decompressing the zip archive, the resulting folder can be placed in one of the following folders:

-	cd ~/Documents/Max\ 7/Packages
+* `~/Documents/Max\ 7/Packages`
+* `~/Documents/Max/Packages`

 ##Bug reporting
 If you feel that you have found a bug, please report it via [the Issues section](https://github.com/nwolek/LowkeyNW/issues) of this GitHub project site.